Alexey3250/Minesweeper/README.md

 <img src="https://i.imgur.com/rDsUAv5.png">

-This project is an implementation of an AI agent capable of playing the Minesweeper game.
+This project is part of the [CS50's Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/) course offered by Harvard University.
+It involves implementing an AI agent capable of playing the Minesweeper game.
 The AI uses the principles of propositional logic to make informed decisions about where to move next.
 It maintains a knowledge base of the current state of the game and uses this information to decide its next move.

 ## Implementation